kraif999/ATS/README.md

 Its purpose is to assess the overall risk profile of a strategy (macroscopic level) and provide a detailed list of trades (microscopic level) across multiple markets and time periods (including the choice of in-sample or out-of-sample data split) under varying market conditions.
 Furthermore, the framework supports the application of stop-loss and profit-taking mechanisms, enabling users to manage risk and lock in profits.

 All strategies are architected using the R6 class system, which provides a modular and flexible framework for incorporating new features or strategies.
+Also, the approach is deployed to Shiny server: http://kraif999.shinyapps.io/backtesting_trading_strategies

 The design is structured as follows::